OttoMeister/Audio-download-with-yt-dlp/README.md

 # Efficient Parallel Download for Car Music MP3 Playlist

-Previously, it wasn't feasible to conduct parallel downloads with yt-dlp while retaining the playlist name as a directory name and preserving other metadata.
-However, I've discovered a method to achieve this by utilizing the trusty AWK.
-With this approach, download times are accelerated by approximately 20 times.
-On my laptop, I managed to download 1000 songs within 15 minutes using this method.
+Previously, conducting parallel downloads with yt-dlp while maintaining the playlist name as a directory name and preserving metadata wasn't feasible.
+However, a method has been discovered to achieve this using AWK effectively.
+This approach accelerates download times by approximately 20 times.
+1000 songs can be downloaded within 15 minutes using this method.

 ## Tool Preparation
 Install all the necessary programs: